pkellner/pkellner/_posts/2023-09-14-Simplify-JavaScript-Dictionary-Creation-Using-Reduce-With-TypeScript-Help.md

 ];
 ```

-Our objective is to convert this array into a dictionary (an object in JavaScript/TypeScript parlance), keyed by the `sessionId`.
+The task at hand is to transform this array into a dictionary, where the `sessionId` serves as the key.
+Using `forEach`, the transformation looks as follows:

-Here's how you could do this using `forEach`:

 ```typescript
 const sessionInterestTotalDict: Record<number, SessionInterest> = {};